-Turkish currency's freefall rocks equity markets, euro
+Turkish currency's freefall rocks world equity markets, euro

 The lira has fallen more than 40 percent this year, fanning worries about a full-blown economic crisis.

-(Graphic: Turkish lira: reut.rs/2MeTRjH)
+((Graphic: Turkish lira: reut.rs/2MeTRjH))

 Bank shares across Europe fell and the euro slipped to its lowest since July 2017 as the Financial Times quoted sources as saying the European Central Bank was concerned about European lenders’ exposure to Turkey.
 The country is not a member of the European Union but is economically linked to it.